manualbashing/manualbashing.github.io/content/post/2022-02-14-sort-version-strings.md

 1.0.0
 ```

 This happens because the string `0.6.0-preview` fails the cast to `[version]`, so `Sort-Object` has no idea what to do with it.
 (Depending on your PowerShell version the last command might cause an exception.
-In version 7.2.1 it failed silently.)
+In my version 7.2.1 it fails silently.)

 One way to work around this issue is to use a regex to strip the postfix from the version string before casting it to `[version]`.